adam-lafontaine/ProgrammingBlog/static_bv_client/public/content/posts/[002][What is an image RGB].md

 The image struct holds the width and height and a pointer to the pixel data.

 Each channel contains 8 bits, so they can have a value between 0 and 255.
 Each combination of values is rendered as a different color.
 When all three values are the same, the color is a shade of gray.
-Black is when all three channels are 0 and white is when they are all 255.
+Black is when all three channels are 0 and white is when they are 255.

 ### RGBA Images